-Apart from all other policies, the Convention allows its member States to promote different aspects of their intangible cultural heritage as well as the policies they implement in order to study, safeguard and promote it.
+The Convention for the Safeguarding of the Intangible Cultural Heritage allows its member States to promote different aspects of their intangible cultural heritage as well as the policies they implement in order to study, safeguard and promote it.
 Our country’s policy on intangible cultural heritage nomination files which are proposed for inscription on the international lists of the Convention is determined by taking into account many and varied factors (see Frequently Asked Questions).

 Greece, which ratified the Convention in 2006 (Text of the Convention in english, greek-french), has so far inscribed four elements of intangible cultural heritage on the Representative List of the Intangible Cultural Heritage of Humanity.